 What Kind of Shoes Should I buy?

-So go ahead and buy shoes which are comfortable and make you feel trendy.
+So go ahead and buy shoes that are comfortable and make you feel trendy.
 There are so many choices available these days that you could get confused.
-So remember to read shoe reviews for pregnant woman from reputed sources.
+So remember to read shoe reviews for pregnant women from reputed sources.
 We often tend to ignore our feet, whether pregnant or otherwise.
 But remember good shoes are a necessity if you want to avoid joint aches and back pain.
 Shoes which make you feel good and help support your growing body weight are important.